Martin Luther King, Jr. Day

 Across the country, though, in the spring time of that same year, there was a different kind of history being made in black and white, only this was much bigger than any ball game, these events would not only be written about, historically, but would literally change the course of history.
 That’s the year Martin Luther King Jr. marched at Selma, Alabama.

 Martin Luther King Jr. wasn’t on my personal radar as a child in Southern California.
 But my life would be indebted to him, all the same, even though he was killed before I reached double-digits.
-Because later in life I became a Christian, and Martin Luther King Jr. began to represent, to me at least, the heart of the Christians of old, the early church, in the things he wrote and the passion with which he lived.
+Because later in life I became a Christian, and Martin Luther King Jr. began to represent, to me at least, the heart of the gospel of Jesus, both in the things he wrote and the passion with which he lived.

-It’s been nearly 54 years now, since the Selma marches, and that message not only still resonates, but is probably more timely and important for our country to hear than ever.
+It’s been over 50 years now, since the Selma marches, and that message not only still resonates, but is probably more timely and important for our country to hear than ever.

 The photo attached here is a magazine cover from Selma, to Dr. Kings right is the Bishop of the oldest church in the world, the Orthodox Church.
 He perceived the events in Selma the same way Dr. King did, that these days would make or break this relatively young nation.
 So he flew in that day to stand alongside the young preacher in full support.
 I believe that, together, Dr. King and the Bishop are displaying the heart of God for unity, brotherhood, the dignity of humanity, and extreme love, to the world of 1965, and the fractured world of today.
 Heed the call, dear ones.